Frequently Asked Questions

 Since we precisely control the location of both the front and the back ring, we machine in an exact declination to the assembly.
 In most cases we like to design in a 20 MOA drop to the bases.
 This keeps the crosshairs more in the center of the scope for the distances we shoot and gives us plenty of travel on the elevation dial to stretch out to longer distances.

 The bridged, one piece, direct attach mount is more robust than individual rings.
-When a rifle is fired, the chamber area sees 60,000 pounds per square inch causing the entire assembly to rapidly expand and then contract.
+When a rifle is fired, the chamber area sees pressures up to 60,000 pounds per square inch causing the entire assembly to rapidly expand and then contract.
 Meanwhile the entire rifle is forced backwards by expelled gasses and recoil, while the rifle scope attempts to stay in one place due to inertia.
 Then, every interface of the assembly needs to return to exactly the same position for the next shot.
 The bridged, one piece, direct attach mount has the fewest number of interfaces possible, decreasing the potential points of failure.
 Additionally, the bridged, one piece design forces the mounting screws to work in unison, rather than the individual scope rings acting independently, connected only by the scope tube to scope ring friction and the friction of the clamp to picatinny rail.

-How to Install:
+How to install

 • Clean all fasteners and threaded holes with a degreasing solvent (acetone, isopropyl alcohol, denatured alcohol).